-DIY Furniture Plans to Build an Open Shelf Sideboard
+DIY Furniture Plans – An Easy to Build Sideboard with Open Shelving

 This sideboard is the perfect piece to stack dishes or display a collection.
 The DIY furniture plans to build an Open Shelf Sideboard feature two shelves with a large top.
 The plan can be easily adapted to make the sideboard longer or shorter to fit the space.
 As always, it can be completed in a weekend!